Reactive vs. Proactive Security Controls: Why CISOs Must Shift Focus

 About Picnic

-Picnic’s Human Attack Surface Protection Services protect those executives, employees, and contractors that threat actors will consider high-value targets of social engineering attacks.
+Picnic’s Privacy as a Managed Service for Enterprises protects those executives, employees, and contractors that threat actors will consider high-value targets of social engineering attacks.
 Picnic uses its proprietary technology to identify and analyze human risk and deliver prioritized remediations proactively and continuously without any effort on the part of the customer.

 Scroll to Top